GreepTheSheep/node-trackmania.io/README.md

 API Keys can be set with the method `Client.setAPIKey("yourname:yourkey");`

-If you're still unsure about your use of the API, feel free to DM Miss#8888 with any further questions.
+If you're still unsure about your use of the API, feel free to DM Miss on the [Openplanet Discord](https://openplanet.nl/link/discord) with any further questions.

+---
+## API Keys

+API keys for trackmania.io can be retrieved by requesting access to Miss on the [Openplanet Discord](https://openplanet.nl/link/discord)

+---
+## Documentation

+Documentation and examples are available on [this website](https://tmio.greep.gq/#/docs)

 ---
 ## Contributing